lukesnc/laythe-synth/README.md

 ### Recording

-Laythe can toggle recording the current session by pressing R. Files are saved in WAV format to `recordings/` in this directory.
+Laythe can toggle recording the current session by pressing R or pressing the red recording button.
+Files are saved in WAV format to `recordings/` in this directory.

 ## Build and Run